motu-tool/motus_v3_genomes/README.md

 Download  mOTUs 3 genomes
 ========

 This tool allows to download all or any of the 700,000 genomes used for the mOTUs 3 database.
-The user can download a specific genome (type), all genomes associated with a specific mOTU, or the complete database.
+The user can download a specific genome, all genomes associated with a specific mOTU, or the complete database.

 ## Installation
 To run the script, clone this repository